charleskoffler/clprolf-public/articles/clprolf_introduc.md

 Clprolf is a **lightweight architectural-role framework for Java and C#**.

 It adds a conceptual layer on top of Java/C# OOP by making roles, responsibilities, and structural rules explicit.
+The framework helps adhere to the well-known SOLID principles.

 You model systems with **agents**, **workers**, **family interfaces**, and **trait interfaces**, while architectural rules can be verified through automated checks.